typusomega/geothe/readme.md

 This is why we think about cursors owned by a certain service pointing to a certain event in a certain topic.

-A consumer is able to tell Goethe the a specific event to start consuming from.
-This might be because the consumer stored her last known position or to replay events since a certain occurence.
+A consumer is able to tell Goethe a specific event to start consuming from.
+This might be due to the consumer stored her last known position or to replay events since a certain occurence.
-For consumers' convenience we also enable reading from where a consumer left off by leaving the cursor's `current_event` field blank and Goethe starts from server's the last known cursor position of the service.
+For consumers' convenience we also enable reading from where a consumer left off by leaving the cursor's `current_event` field blank and Goethe starts from server's the last known cursor position of the consumer.

 __Future Features__:

 If a consumer wants to read events from a topic at a specific point in time, she can just provide a cursor pointing to that time.
 Goethe will select the next event which was commited after that time.

 In cases where consumers start to become slow, you might start scaling the consumer service horizontally to increase performance and share the load among the instances.
 This is also something which can be addressed by the use of proper cursors.
-If multiple instances use the same serviceID, the service's cursor is moved for all instances.
+If multiple instances use the same `consumer` field in the cursors, the `consumer`'s cursor is moved for all instances.

 ### Storage